TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 In this analysis, time buckets with zero volume traded were discarded; time buckets between which no trades happened were considered to be adjacent.

-For example, exchange volumes could look like this for BAC, in 30 second buckets.
+For example, exchange volumes could look like this for BAC, in 30 second buckets:

 <label for="amount">Time Interval:</label>
 <input type="text" id="amount" />